Orthoptics studies

 MEDIA

-FIND MEDIA (VIDEOS, PREZI, ETC.) RELATED TO THE PASS AT OUR UNIVERSITY
+FIND MEDIA (VIDEOS, PREZI, ETC.) RELATED TO THE PASS WITHIN OUR UNIVERSITY

 ANY QUESTIONS?

-Selection is based on application and interview via Parcoursup.
+Admission is based on an application review followed by an interview through Parcoursup.

 For any questions regarding admissions for international students: med-ri@umontpellier.fr

-All applications will be reviewed, but only those selected will be accepted.
+All applications will be reviewed, but only those selected will be considered.

 >> Everything you need to know about Parcoursup and orthoptics

-StartingJuly 17, 2021, viathe Montpellier-Nîmes Faculty of Medicine website.
+StartingJuly 17, 2021, viathe website of the Montpellier-Nîmes School of Medicine.

 The selection criteria are based on the requirements listed on Parcoursup.